Tuesday, March 5, 2024:

 - have resided in Colorado 22 days immediately before the election (Mon.
 February 12, 2024 at the latest) at which you intend to vote, AND

 - are not currently serving a sentence of confinement or detention for a felony conviction.

 You may register to vote at any time up to and including on Election Day.
 You can do so on the Colorado Secretary of State’s website or in person at a Voter Service and Polling Center.
-If you want to receive a ballot by mail, you must register no later than October 30.
+If you want to receive a ballot by mail for the 2024 Presidential Primary Election, you must register no later than Mon.
+February 26, 2024.

 HOW TO VOTE IN THE ELECTION

 You can easily update your voter registration on the Secretary of State’s website using your Colorado ID or the last 4 digits of your Social Security Number.
 If you cannot locate your voter record online, please contact your county clerk and recorder’s office.
 A list of all county clerk and recorder’s offices can be found here.